 10. The Thing To Do Everywhere on Isla Mujeres: Enjoy the View

 However much time you have on Isla Mujeres, maybe the most important thing to do, is to take the time to stop and enjoy the view.
 Acantilado claims it has the best view from its restaurant seating at Punta Sur, but I think there are scores of restaurants, overlooks, and random places that could make their own argument for that title.
-Take some time and see if you can find your favorite.
+Take some time and see if you can find your favorite, and enjoy your day.

 If you want more on posts like this, check out: